 – The Koenig Bookshop will be open with limited capacity.

 – Townsend restaurant will be adapted to accommodate social distancing as well as introducing a retail element with their own range of deli products.
 Their recipe box delivery service will be available nationwide.

-Iwona Blazwick, Director, Whitechapel Gallery said: ‘We are looking forward to welcoming everyone back to the Whitechapel Gallery this July.
+Iwona Blazwick, former Director, Whitechapel Gallery said: ‘We are looking forward to welcoming everyone back to the Whitechapel Gallery this July.
 The protection of our staff and visitors is of the utmost importance and we have implemented key measures so people can reconnect with our much-loved building in a safe environment.
 Arts and culture play a vital role in our emotional wellbeing and sense of community.
 Experiencing great art can be healing and we hope the gallery can offer some solace and a much needed space for reflection and inspiration.
 It is with gratitude and thanks to all our key workers, as well as a shared responsibility for the health of our communities, that we have reached a point where we can safely and responsibly open our doors once again.’